gissuifeng/WeightedSpatiotemporalFlowCluster/README.md

 result_flow.csv file mainly saves the OD flows contained in each pattern.
 The file contains the following attributes

 cid: WST-FP id

-cid: WST-FP id
 oid: origin id of a flow in WST-FP
-did: destination id of a flowin WST-FP
+did: destination id of a flow in WST-FP
 o_start_time: the earliest starting moment existing among all starting moments in the WST-FP